THE WA PLASTIC FREE PLAN

 2.)
 A minimum 50% overall (total) reduction in single-use plastic use by members by 31st August 2019.

 3.)
-A cleaner and less littered Bassendean and a more aware and prouder community that identifies as a leader in environmental stewardship.
+A cleaner, less littered, more aware and prouder community that identifies as a leader in environmental stewardship.

 measuring our success

-The success of the plan will be measured on the number of local businesses/events/markets who sign up as members, and the amount of plastic items removed from use by our members (though an audit of members’ procurement).
+The success of the plan is measured by the number of businesses who sign up to the program, and the amount of plastic items removed from use by our members.